hfeisal/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that takes a list of words as input and prints only words that appear exactly once lines containing the pattern root display the number of lines that contain the pattern bin in file display lines containing the pattern of three lines
+a script that takes a list of words as input and prints only words that appear exactly once lines containing the pattern root display the number of lines that contain the pattern bin in file display lines containing the pattern of three lines display all the lines in the file that contain bin and password